 Look out for our newsletters in your inbox soon.

-Captiva & Sanibel Islands (Nearby Hotels)
+Captiva & Sanibel Islands (Hotel Prices & Photos)

 Beautiful barrier islands on the Gulf Coast, Captiva & Sanibel Islands are a great place to take the entire family during spring break.
 Embrace the laid-back lifestyle and soak up the stunning scenery, where you can spend your days collecting colorful seashells that have washed up on shore.
 Ride a bike through J.N.
 Ding Darling National Wildlife Refuge, go on a high-speed catamaran cruise or escape for a day of exploring Lovers Key State Park.